 How Often Should You Change Your Toilet Bowl Brush?

-What Do You Do With the Toilet Brush After Use?
+What Do You Do With a Toilet Brush After Use?

 How Do I Keep My Toilet Brush Hygienic?

-Bacteria love moisture, so the best way is to bleach the brush and allow it to dry completely before using it again.
+Bacteria thrive in moisture, so it is important to bleach your brush and allow it to dry completely before you use it again.
+This will kill the vast majority of bacteria on the brush.

 How Do I Get Rid of Brown Stains in My Toilet Brush?